wesionio/docs/guide/imtoken.rst

-imToken [#imToken]_ is an excellent multi-chain digital asset wallet APP for iOS and Android, supports Voken, Ethereum, Bitcoin, and EOS.
+imToken [#imToken]_ is an excellent multi-chain digital asset wallet APP for iOS and Android, supports wesion, Ethereum, Bitcoin, and EOS.

 Installation